 The trail leading up to and around the falls is partially shaded.

-There are no backpacking opportunites on this hike, but you can stay the night at Chisholm Campground or Hood Creek Campground near the reservoir.
+There are no backpacking opportunities on this hike, but you can stay the night at Chisholm Campground or Hood Creek Campground near the reservoir.

-There are many trails in the reservoir that are near Palisade Falls, but there are not direct connections.
+There are many trails around the reservoir that are near Palisade Falls, but there are no direct connections.